 The Impact of Cancer Development

 Challenging the original expectations that CRCD was solely driven by chemotherapy, longitudinal studies of the 1990s began illustrating that CRCD could be present before patients received any cancer treatment.
 Olson and Marks (2019) stated that earlier studies reported pre-treatment CRCD in 11 to 33% of breast cancer patients, but more recent studies with a wider variety of cancer types have found rates as high as 46%.
 This pre-treatment CRCD is not to be taken lightly, as Baekelandt et al. (2016) reported that pre-treatment cognitive function was a significant predictor of survivability for pancreatic ductal adenocarcinoma, one of the deadliest forms of cancer.
-When comparing a group of low pre-treatment cognitive function patients to high pre-treatment cognitive function patients, Baekelandt et al. (2016) estimated that the hazard ratio of dying was 3.5 times more likely for the low function group (95% CI [1.7–7.3], p = 0.001).
+When comparing a group of patients with low cognitive function pre-treatment to those with high cognitive function pre-treatment, Baekelandt et al. (2016) estimated that the hazard ratio of dying was 3.5 times more likely for the low function group (95% CI [1.7–7.3], p = 0.001).

 While the mechanisms driving pre-treatment CRCD (and its potentially dangerous implications) are not fully determined, recent research has raised some considerations.
 Firstly, tumor cells have been known to induce an inflammatory response, which will be discussed in more detail later (Olson & Marks, 2019).
 In addition, tumors can create their own microenvironments, complete with their own macrophages, dendritic cells, and lymphocytes (Seruga et al., 2008).
 These tumor macrophages produce molecules that can pass through and alter junctions in the BBB (Nielsen & Schmid, 2017).
 This may start the chain leading to structural damage in the central nervous system, as Olson and Marks (2019) reported that pre-treatment cancer patients exhibited reduced cortical surface area or thickness in the temporal and frontal lobes, and lower white matter volumes in the frontal, parietal, and limbic regions.
 There is burgeoning evidence that this damage from cancer cells could be a driving factor in CRCD.
 Li et al. (2022) analyzed differences in cognitive impairment based on levels of Ki-67, a protein secreted by tumor cells that is used as a biomarker for tumor malignancy and proliferation.
 The authors reported that a higher level of Ki-67 was associated with worse cognitive function on the Mini-Mental State Examination (Li et al., 2022).
 As these results are only preliminary evidence, further research could establish if there is a threshold of malignancy where the development of a tumor begins to impact CRCD.